ar-io/network-portal/README.md

 export DEPLOY_KEY=[base64 encoded version of wallet keyfile]
 ```

-For local testing, you can create a deploy.sh script with the above valeus defined, run `source deploy.sh`, then use `yarn deploy`.
+For local testing, you can create a deploy.sh script with the above values defined, run `source deploy.sh`, then use `yarn deploy`.